MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/Install-Active-Directory-Domain-Services--Level-100-.md

 10. On the **Completing the Active Directory Domain Services Installation Wizard** page, click **Finish**.

 After an RODC account is created, you can attach a server to account to complete the RODC installation.
 This second stage can be completed in the branch office where the RODC will be located.
 The server where you perform this procedure must not be joined to the domain.
-Beginning in [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)], you use the Add Roles Wizard in Server Manager to attach a server to an RODC account.
+Beginning in  Windows Server 2012 , you use the Add Roles Wizard in Server Manager to attach a server to an RODC account.

 #### To attach a server to an RODC account using Server Manager